Formal Security Analysis on dBFT Protocol of NEO: Discussions

 \textit{Q4.What is the scope of the issue's impact?}

-The most severe security problems of the consensus mechanisms in blockchain systems are forks.
-We are going to clarify which types of mechanisms might be vulnerable when confronting similar issues of dBFT.
-From one side, we observe that both BFT protocols and PoX protocols face the threats by their (powerful) centralized nodes, which are separately denoted as \textit{leader} in BFT and \textit{miner} in PoX.
+The most severe security problem in consensus mechanisms is the forks.
+We are going to clarify which types of the mechanisms might be vulnerable when confronting similar issues as dBFT.
+From one side, we observe that both BFT protocols and PoX protocols confront the threats by their centralized nodes, separately denoted as \textit{leader} in BFT and \textit{miner} in PoX.
 Inevitably, the authority of proposing blocks and the power of computing values are converged to a small group of supernodes in the real network.
-Therefore, the attacks that target these big guys who control the network would be feasible.
+Therefore, the attacks targeting these nodes would be feasible.
 On the other side, we find differences between them.
-PoX protocols focus on how to avoid the centralization of a single miner, aiming to make the power distributed to multiple ones.
+PoX protocols focus on how to avoid the centralization of a single miner, aiming to make the power distributed to multiple parties.
 Therefore, attacks like \cite{eyal2018majority} \cite{eyal2015miner} that utilize the advantages of miners are feasible.
-BFT protocols have deterministic mechanisms to elect the leader, and this selected leader can decide the final proposed blocks.
-The problems may happen when informing other delegates to synchronize messages in some phases.
+BFT protocols leverage deterministic mechanisms to elect the leader, and the selected leader can decide the final proposed blocks.
+The problem may happen \cite{abraham2018revisiting} during the procedure of informing other delegates for the message synchronization.
 Therefore, it is critical to guarantee the liveness and safety of the process.
-Attacks \cite{abraham2018revisiting} make the system abnormally operated.
-The issue of dBFT is caused by the removal of an essential phase that may lead to conflict states.
-In contrast, the protocols with complete phases would not be influenced by such types of vulnerabilities.
+The issue of dBFT is caused by the removal of an essential phase.
+In contrast, the protocol with complete phases would not be influenced by such types of vulnerabilities.
 Therefore, 2PC protocols, either BFT-style or hybrid systems, need to carefully consider their designed protocols.

 \textit{Q5.What is the lesson learned from the issue?}